stfc/janus-core/contributing.md

 ## Golden rules

-In brief the rules for contribution are as follows,
+In brief the rules for contribution are as follows:

 -   Follow the branch, fix, merge model, from your own fork or fork/branch model.
 -   An issue must be created for every piece of work (bug, feature,